 This was actualized through two welfare programmes which commenced in 2007.
 The first was the School Adoption Programme intended to provide support to a Government owned school in Trivandrum.
 The second being the Scholarship Programme for aiding underprivileged students to pursue education in recognized schools in Trivandrum.

-In 2016 - the Company distributed school shoes to over 320 underprivileged students of Thiruvalloor school and Karichar School.
-Thiruvalloor school is a new addition this year.
-Our Group CEO - David Brooks, RM ESI CEO -Connell Viegas, HR Director - Angela Sherwood and HR Head - Aditi Radhakrishnan committed to pay the salaries for the English and Computer teachers for the academic year of 2016 in Thiruvalloor school.
-We also presented essential furniture for the classrooms of Thiruvalloor school.
+2016: RM distributed school shoes to over 320 underprivileged students in Thiruvalloor and Karichar Schools.
+Thiruvalloor School is a new addition to the School Adoption Programme this year.
+RM Group CEO David Brooks, RMESI CEO Connell Viegas, HR Director Angela Sherwood and HR Head Aditi Radhakrishnan committed to pay salaries of the English and Computer teachers in Thiruvalloor School for the 2016 academic year.
+Essential furniture were also provided for the classrooms in Thiruvalloor School.

-In 2012 - RM helped rebuild the school's Science Lab with electrical fittings, plumbing and lab furniture.
+2012: RM helped rebuild the school's Science Lab with electrical fittings, plumbing and lab furniture.
 School uniforms, shoes, plates for the mid-day meal and toys were distributed to all the students.

-In 2015, the Graeme Dewart Scholarship funded nine students from 2 different city schools.
+2015: The Graeme Dewart Scholarship funded nine students from 2 different city schools.

-In 2014, the Graeme Dewart Scholarship funded the fees of 6 students from different city schools.
+2014: The Graeme Dewart Scholarship funded the fees of 6 students from different city schools.

-In 2013, 3 students from the city schools availed the scholarship.
+2013: 3 students from the city schools availed the scholarship.

-In 2012, 5 students studying professional courses were funded in their academic endeavors.
+2012: 5 students studying professional courses were funded in their academic endeavors.